lorenzleutgeb/al/README.md

   1. All of the missionaries and cannibals cross the river;
   2. During the transitions to the goal state no missionary is eaten!

-### 8 Queens Problem (`queens.smv`)
+### Eight Queens Problem (`queens.smv`)

-Solve the 8 Queens Problem: In a chess board, the goal is to place 8 queens in such a way that none of them is under attack by another one.
+Solve the Eight Queens Problem: In a chess board, the goal is to place eight queens in such a way that none of them is under attack by another one.
 Implement and describe specifications (both, in CTL and LTL) that provide solutions to the problem.

 To execute the implementation, run `queens.py` which will in turn run NuSMV with `queens.smv` as input and render the solution: